lorenzo-mariani/email/README.md

 # email

-A python program to send emails.
+A simple Python program to send emails.